coreyja/caje/plan.md

   We moved the cache from memory to the File System.
 To do this we needed to serialize the objects and be able to deserialize them.
 We went with `postcard` as the serialization format/library.
 This uses `serde` so we created Structs that hold all the request and response information we need and can be serialized.

   The admin endpoint is very simply and currently only looks at the cache.
 We should expand it to also show information about the DB, and if everything in the manifest is already cached.

+### Fourth Stream

+In our Fourth stream we got everything deployed to Fly.io

+We started by deploying `slow_server` to Paris.
+We then depolyed `caje` to New Jersey and London, and have it proxying to the `slow_server` in Paris.

+We got LiteFS working for `caje` so that the replicas can read the SQLite and the primary can write to it.
+We currently blow up if the replicas try to write to the DB, fixing this is up next!